Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 - **One-to-Sequence** - It is given with an image and it returns, for example, a description
 - **Sequence-to-one** - It is given with a text and it returns, for example, a label for that text (e.g., the topic, the sentiment, etc.)
 - **Sequence-to-Sequence** - It is a classical translator or LLM

+## Google Pre-Build NLP APIs
+### Dialogflow
+It is a Natural Language Understanding (NLU) platform to design and integrate a conversational user interface.
+In can ingest/output both audio and text.

+It offers two types of services:
+- **Dialogflow Essentials (ES)** - It provides a standard agent type, suitable for small and simple agents.
+- **Dialogflow Customer Experience (CX)** - It provides an advanced agent suitable for large and complex agents.